configcat/docs/docs/integrations/github.md

            fail-on-warnings: false
    ```

-  > We strongly recommend that you update the second uses attribute value to reference the latest tag in the [configcat/github-action-feature-flag-cleanup](https://github.com/configcat/github-action-feature-flag-cleanup) repository.
+  > We strongly recommend that you update the second uses attribute value to reference the latest tag in the <a href="https://github.com/configcat/github-action-feature-flag-cleanup" target="_blank">configcat/github-action-feature-flag-cleanup</a> repository.
 This pins your workflow to a latest version of the action.

 3. Commit & push `action.yml`.